 Through marriage

 Being married to a citizen is a common route foreigners pursue to become dual citizens.
-It adheres to the guidelines for naturalization, often with streamlined requirements, including a reduced residency period and no language proficiency prerequisites.
+It adheres to the guidelines for naturalization, often with streamlined requirements, including legal marriage to a citizen, residency requirements, which may need an individual to live in the country for a particular time, proof that the marriage is genuine, and a background check to ensure no criminal record.
+It’s even better because the residency period is often reduced, and there are no language proficiency prerequisites.

 By naturalization

-Naturalization refers to the set of requirements a foreign national must satisfy to attain citizenship in a particular country.
+Citizenship by naturalization refers to the set of requirements a foreign national must satisfy to attain citizenship in a particular country.
 The primary basis for naturalization is a specified period of legal residence.
-This typically entails obtaining a residence permit and transitioning to permanent resident status before applying for citizenship after completing the required term of residence.
+This entails obtaining a residence permit and transitioning to permanent resident status before applying for citizenship after completing the required term of residence.
 Naturalization can also include demonstrating knowledge of the country’s customs and proficiency in one of its official languages.

 Commonly known as citizenship by exception, the decision to award accelerated citizenship is often at the discretion of a head of state or ruling government body.
 There are no concrete guidelines for obtaining or awarding fast-track citizenship; however, the decision usually revolves around making substantial contributions to the country’s development, be it economic, educational, or cultural.